The History of Safe Paw, the Pet Safe De-Icer

-No matter what product you use, shovel slush after the ice has melted to prevent water from seeping into your concrete.
+No matter what product you use, be sure to shovel slush after the ice has melted to prevent water from seeping into your concrete.
 Concrete is porous and will absorb water.
 If melted snow and ice are left standing on your driveway or sidewalk, the concrete will absorb the water.
 Once the temperature dips, the absorbed water will freeze again, causing big problems like scaling and flaking.
 Newly-poured concrete less than a year old is especially susceptible to damage caused by the thaw/freeze cycle.
-Safe Paws should not be used on concrete that was poured less than a year prior to use date.
+Safe Paw should not be used on concrete that was poured less than a year prior to use date.

-You do not need too much product – a little goes a long way – but spread too thin, this product, like any other, will not break up enough of the ice, but will only make little holes in the ice here and there where it landed.
-Ensure an even spread of the product and then shovel up the slush made by it to prevent absorption of water by your concrete.
+You do not need too use much Safe Paw – a little goes a long way – but spread too thin it will only make little holes in the ice here and there where it landed.
+Ensure an even spread of the product and then shovel up the slush made by it to prevent absorption of water into your concrete.

 Use Safe Paw to prevent Ice from Forming

 Put Safe Paw down as a preventative measure before snow and ice arrive to keep ice from forming a slippery sheet under the snow or treat shoveled areas with the pet safe de icer to melt leftover ice and snow.
 Safe Paw can safely be used to prevent ice in tempuratures below freezing for up to 72 hours.